Teu2/Image-Reader/README.md

 * Drag and drop upload feature
 * Merges two images into one (for later feature)
-* Supports vertical and horizontal jp texts
+* Supports vertical (kind of) and horizontal jp texts
 * Translates jp text image snippets into a desired language *(translation accuracy may very)*
     * Current languages supported: (English, 한국어, Česky, Français)